meysius/docs/Algorithm Interview/README.md

 - You can use a sorted array and bsearch for min and max heap (or priority queue)

 ## Good Problems

 - https://leetcode.com/problems/sliding-window-maximum
 ```
+Solution:
-for problems where you want to find max (or min) in sliding windows, since the window is sliding, as soon as you find a greater value on the right, you wont need values less than
-that on the left because for this and every future window, these values wont become max. so you can use double ended queue. when you slide the window you should pop elements
-from the left and push element to the right maintaining the DESC order. so pop from right until you dont have any values less than this. then put it on the right.
+for problems where you want to find max (or min) in sliding windows, since the window is sliding, as soon as you find a greater value on the right, you wont need values less that on the left because for this and every future window, these values wont become max. so you can use double ended queue. when you slide the window you should pop elements from the left and push element to the right maintaining the DESC order. so pop from right until you dont have any values less than this. then put it on the right.
 ```
 - https://leetcode.com/problems/minimum-swaps-to-group-all-1s-together
 ```